sedthh/pyxelate/README.md

 - **width**: the width of the result image.
 - **color**: the number of colors (default is 8).
 If the Bayesian Gaussian Mixture model did not converge try a different number of colors.
 - **dither**: apply dithering (default is True).
+- **alpha**: images with alpha channel will be converted in a way, that the pixels will either be transparent or visible above this threshold (default is .6).
 - **regenerate_palette**: if set to False, then the palette will only be generated once, and all future images will be generated using this original palette.
 This is useful for generating a sequence of images with the same palette (the default value is True, all images will have their own palettes).
 - **random_state**: the random state for the Bayesian Gaussian Mixture model (default is 0).